RonoITU/flutter-chainz-demo/README.md

 ## License

-This trivial version of the project is released for use under the MIT license.
+This project is released under the MIT license.